The true story of Zombie by The Cranberries

 I likened it to the enormous amount of mail expressing huge sympathy that we received in the days, weeks and months following our loss."

-Parry now works with the Tim Parry Johnathan Ball Foundation For Peace in helping survivors of terrorism.
+Parry now works his wife Wendy on the Tim Parry Johnathan Ball Foundation For Peace in helping survivors of terrorism.

 You can find out more at www.peace-foundation.org.uk